stopfrisknyc/docs/README.md

 ```

-#### Overview

-An "overview" resource which tells you what values exist for a given column, within the set of results you've specified.
-For example, http://api.occupy-data.org/stopandfrisk/v1/haircolr lists all the possible hair colors in the database.

 #### Totals

 A "totals" resource which lets you filter to a particular value of a particular column, and tells you how many records exist within that query.
 For example, http://api.occupy-data.org/stopandfrisk/v1/haircolr/WH tells you how many white-haired people are in the database.